Skip to main content

 Image retrieved from the MMC Institute for Teaching Excellence.

-• Continuity of patient care Students are assigned a panel of patients whom they follow throughout their clerkship.
+• Continuity of patient care: Students are assigned a panel of patients whom they follow throughout their clerkship.
 The program's longitudinal approach allows students to be involved in the care of their patients over an extended period of time.

-• Continuity of supervision and education Students work longitudinally with a core group of faculty over the course of the clerkship.
+• Continuity of supervision and education: Students work longitudinally with a core group of faculty over the course of the clerkship.
 Students establish one-on-one relationships with their faculty who have a clear understanding of the students' educational trajectory, prior experiences, and abilities.

-Lectures, case presentation, and group activities are conducted monthly at rotating LIC sites.
+Lectures, case presentations, and group activities are conducted monthly at rotating LIC sites.
 Students are required to interrupt their 9-month experience to travel to the group sessions and to MMC for most of their exams.

 The Tufts Maine Track LIC program originally received support from a 2010-2013 Federal Office of Rural Health Policy Rural Health Workforce Development grant, but is now self-funded.